flutter/website/src/content/ui/adaptive-responsive/layout.md

 <?code-excerpt path-base="ui/adaptive_app_demos"?>

-{% comment %}
-  TODO(sfshaza): I'm coalescing this page from two previous pages.
+<b>TODO(sfshaza): I'm coalescing this page from two previous pages.
 I'm not done with the text.
-  It likely also needs code or other updates.
+It likely also needs code or other updates.</b>
-{% endcomment -%}

 Flutter allows you to create apps that self-adapt to the device's screen size and orientation.